celery/celery/docs/getting-started/first-steps-with-python.rst

         return x + y

-Tasks in celery are actually classes inheriting from the ``Task`` class.
+All celery tasks are classes that inherit from the ``Task`` class.
+In this case we're using a decorator that wraps the add function in an appropriate class for us automatically.
+The full documentation on how to create tasks and task classes are in FIXMELINKHERE.

-When you create a new task it is automatically registered in a registry, but for this to happen in the worker you need to give a list of modules the worker should import.
+Celery workers maintain a registry of all the available tasks.
+For it to be able to do this you need to give it a list of which modules it should import.
+FIXME: move this below?

 Configuration
 =============

-Celery needs a configuration module, usually called ``celeryconfig.py``.
-This module must be importable and located in the Python path.
+Celery is configured by using a configuration module.
+By convention, this module is called ``celeryconfig.py``.
+This module must be in the Python path so it can be imported.

 You can set a custom name for the configuration module with the ``CELERY_CONFIG_MODULE`` variable.
 In these examples we use the default name.

 Let's create our ``celeryconfig.py``.

+FIXME: Is the invocation below something people are expected to do, appending cwd to sys.path?
+It seems like something that would usually be handled elsewhere?

 1. Start by making sure Python is able to import modules from the current directory::